Friday August 6, Chitina, AK

 There has been no rain today and the low cloud that was hanging around for most of the morning had just about completely cleared when we drove over the pass out of Valdez this afternoon.
 Once of the most majestic drives we have been on, and the views from the top were stunning, looking down on the valley leading into town.

-We set up camp in a small primitive campsite nearby and had a chat with some of the other campers.
+We were heading for the small town of We set up camp in a small primitive campsite nearby and had a chat with some of the other campers.
 As Alaskans they were able to dip net for the salmon, but to get to that area you needed to use 4 wheel bikes and it is very steep and not suitable for fishing with a rod, so no use for Ian.

 We had quite a sociable evening around the campfire tonight as we were joined by a few other campers.
 Enjoyed chatting with Robyn, a trainee doctor from Anchorage working in a native hospital.
 She has traveled through most of the states in USA and provinces of Canada and is writing a book about traveling as a single woman, she had some fascinating stories.
 Also several guys who were doing some surveying in the area, and had stayed on for the fishing.
 People are often curious about the New Zealand on the van and will come and check out if we are really from there, makes for some great conversations.